 Located on the Blackwood campus of Camden County College, the Camden County College Library provides a quiet environment for research and study as well as group study space, a dedicated classroom for information literacy classes along with knowledgeable and friendly librarians and staff to assist students and faculty.
 Our collection includes print and eBooks, databases, CDs, audiobooks, DVDs, laptop computers, textbooks and anatomical models.
 Librarians are available in-person as well as by live chat, text and email during regular library hours.
-Library Guides for specific assignments and general information are available 24/7 to provide students with research and citation assistance.
+Research Guides for specific assignments and general information are available 24/7 to provide students with research and citation assistance.

 If we don't have what you need, we have a daily courier service between the Camden County Public Library System and Camden County College Library.
 This means you can request a book from the public library and have it delivered to campus.
 InterLibrary Loan service is also available for books and articles outside of the collection.

-Librarians are available to teach information literacy classes and will work with faculty to develop library guides for assignments.
+Librarians are available to teach information literacy classes and will work with faculty to develop research guides for assignments.

 The Library at Camden County College serves as an essential part of the college and is imperative to the College’s mission of providing a high quality, accessible and affordable education.